KannonZenetism/zenetism-field-physics/lattice-mathematics/canonical-stabilization/canonical-compositional-stabilization-protocol.md

 - dimensional operators are not treated as hypostatic layers,
 - hypostatic ordering remains topological rather than hierarchical,
 - directional terminology remains canonically stabilized,
-- “mirror” appears only where contextually appropriate,
+- "mirror" appears only where contextually appropriate,
-- “echo” appears only where contextually appropriate,
+- "echo" appears only where contextually appropriate,
-- “fractal” appears only where technically stabilized or structurally necessary,
+- "fractal" appears only where technically stabilized or structurally necessary,
-- and “elevate” language does not replace acclivous / supernal terminology.
+- and "elevate" language does not replace acclivous / supernal terminology.

 ---